 “Please, Tony, forgive me!” begged the Pastor, looking again at his old friend.
 “Give me some peace of mind after all these years.”

 Tony nodded.
-“Jesus forgave you long ago, Desmond.
-So did I. But you have never forgiven yourself.
-And it has kept you from surrendering all and entering in to God's rest.”
+“Jesus forgave you on that cross, Desmond.
+And I forgave you long ago.
+But you have never forgiven yourself.
+And it has kept you from surrendering all and entering in to God’s rest.”

-The image on the wall dissipated into horizontal flashes of sparkling colors.
-Then they faded away, leaving only stark grayness.
+The image on the wall gave way to horizontal flashes of sparkling colors, then quickly faded away, leaving only stark grayness.

-Tony pressed a button on the TV’s remote control and the grayness became a cloud that slowly spread around and over and under himself and the Pastor.
+Tony aimed the TV’s remote and the grayness became a cloud that slowly spread around and over and under himself and the Pastor.